DanieleNigro/fplume_montecarlo/README.md

 2. **Copernicus CDS Account**

 To donload ERA5 reanalysis, please register to the site: https://cds.climate.copernicus.eu/.
 Copy your API key from your CDS profile and save locally in a .txt file.
-Then modify KEYS_DIR and KEY_ERA5_FILE to point to your file.
+Then modify keys_dir and key_era5_file to point to your file.

 3. **Create and activate a virtual environment**